Home

 Simply put, some in-building connectivity products are better than others.
 WilsonPro’s amplifiers are top-of-the-line products, and they’re designed to last for years.
 They greatly improve signal strength even in challenging circumstances, and they’re cost effective to install.

 Based on passive DAS technology, WilsonPro’s repeaters are FCC regulated (FCC Part 20) and work with all signals from all carrier networks, making them a great choice for your commercial premises.
-Unlike active DAS installations, WilsonPro amplifier installations don’t need to go through any type of approval process.
+Unlike active DAS installations, WilsonPro amplifier installations don’t involve any type of approval process.

 Here are a few more good reasons to choose WilsonPro: